 Innovation Scholars are appointed for up to five years as research scientists with principal investigator status at the Zuckerman Institute.
 They benefit from broad-ranging collaboration opportunities and chances at structured mentorship, including guidance from faculty hosts and a committee of advisors, as well as competitive financial support.

-Zenna Tavares, PhD, joined Columbia's Zuckerman Institute in 2021 as its inaugural Innovation Scholar.
+Zenna Tavares, PhD, was the inaugural Innovation Scholar at Columbia's Zuckerman Institute.
 He aims to create machines that reason about the real world in ways inspired by the human mind and brain.
 Drawing on neuroscience, computer science, cognitive science, logic and philosophy, Dr. Tavares seeks to distill the mental strategies that we use to build models of the world around us into mathematical algorithms for machines.
 During his graduate studies at MIT, he created a new programming language, Omega, designed to explore what-if scenarios, which a health organization in Tanzania recently started using to help make medical diagnoses, and others have used to figure out how biomolecules react.

 About Zenna Tavares